-- 16 Total revenues and investment return Enter all revenues that agree with the revenues recognized in the institution's GPFS.
-This amount should include ARRA revenues received by the institution, if any. - 17 Net assets released from restriction Enter all revenues resulting from the reclassification of temporarily restricted assets or permanently restricted assets - 18 Net total revenues, after assets released from restriction This calculated value is generated using this formula:
+- 16 Total revenues and investment return This amount is carried forward from Part B, line 01.
+This amount should include ARRA revenues received by the institution, if any. - 17 Net assets released from restriction Enter all revenues resulting from the reclassification of temporarily restricted assets or permanently restricted assets. - 18 Net total revenues, after assets released from restriction This calculated value is generated using this formula: